agathoklisx/libved/README.md

 /* In this implementation while performing a search, the focus do not change
  * until user accepts the match.
 The results and the dialog, are shown at the
  * bottom lines (the message line as the last line on screen).
- * Also at this state, pattern is just string literal and the code is using
+ * Also by default, pattern is just string literal and the code is using strstr()
- * strstr() to perform the searching.
-(UPDATE) The sample application can use
+ * to perform the searching.
+The sample application can use a subset of perl like
- * now regular expressions.
+ * regular expressions.
- * It searches once in the line, and it should highlight the captured string
+ * It searches just once in a line, and it should highlight the captured string
- * with a proper message with the matched line, line number and byte index.
+ * with a proper message composed as:
+     |line_nr byte_index| matched line

  */

 /* Command line mode: